Hipnosis183/hipnosis183.github.io/_posts/2021-05-26-the-art-of-cracks-and-keygens-nicolausi.md

 thumb: /assets/images/posts/the-art-of-cracks-and-keygens-nicolausi/thumb.jpg
 ---

-# Introduction, and a short story about piracy
+# Introduction, and a short tale about piracy
-During the entirety of my childhood, I’ve been solely a PC user, no video game consoles whatsoever.
+During the entirety of my childhood I’ve been solely a PC user, no video game consoles whatsoever.
 The fact that in my country video games weren’t very widespread nor cheap in those days, *freeware* games and *piracy* were the way to go.
 In fact, I consider it a cultural problem that has always existed and kind of remains until this very day, but thankfully modern digital stores/platforms like Steam with their regional pricing helped to highly reduce this issue and mindset.
 But the takeaway is, piracy was normalized, and (in the PC world) **cracks** and **keygens** were common and normal to see.
-If there was any sort of commercial game, it surely was distributed over the internet with one of them.
+If there was any commercial game out there for download (online) or sale (at least over here), it surely was a pirated copy and distributed with one of these.

-I was always blown away by keygens: open the game, copy this code here, generate, go back to the game, paste and profit, you now have a fully unlocked game.
+I was always amazed by keygens: open the game, copy this code here, generate, go back to the game, paste and profit, you now have a fully unlocked game.
 Not so much for cracks, since those were there but you never really noticed them.
-I remember the *'installation process'*, managed by my father, which always included a crack, a serial or a keygen.
+I still remember the *'installation process'*, managed by my father, which always included a crack or a serial/keygen.
 Nostalgic times, for sure.
 However, this was always the key point: I thought it was normal, and didn’t realize the harm that piracy involved.
 That’s what I meant by *'cultural problem'*.
 Not trying to justify it, but that’s the way it was.

 During the early days of my adulthood, I kept the piracy culture and practices, but this time on my own.
 This led me to be more and more interested in those topics, and all the technicality behind it.
 It wasn’t only about the games anymore, but rather the whole security bypassing, breaking the programs in ways they were never meant to be broken, *that was exciting*.
 But at that time I was barely capable of understanding anything about it, let alone having the knowledge and skills necessary, besides being completely lost in where to start to learn.